TikhonJelvis/website/drafts/Debugging-Haskell-Type-Errors/index.md

 [^js-talk]: The first time I saw anybody talk about debugging *as a skill* was in a talk as part of Jane Street's internship program—unfortunately, more than a decade later, I don't remember exactly who gave the talk.
 At that point I had taken three years of CS courses at Berkeley and none of them ever touched on debugging like this; in hindsight, I would say this was the biggest missing piece in my CS education.

-[^nine-rules]: [*Debugging: The 9 Indispensable Rules*][debugging-book] is, despite the click-baity titles, an amazing book for learning how to debug systematically.
+[^nine-rules]: [*Debugging: The 9 Indispensable Rules*][debugging-book] is, despite the click-baity title, an amazing book for learning how to debug systematically.
 My approach for debugging in general and for fixing Haskell type errors in particular is heavily influenced by this book.

 [debugging-book]: https://debuggingrules.com/?page_id=31